vignesh8ireddy/JavaScript/04 Functions and Variable Environment.md

 ## Code Flow in terms of Execution Context

-* The Global Execution Context (GEC) is created (the big box with Memory and Code subparts).
-Also GEC is pushed into Call Stack
+* The Global Execution Context (GEC) is created (by executing the first component i.e memory component).
+Also GEC is pushed into Call Stack (for the second component, i.e code component)

 > Call Stack : GEC